ax1/a1-server/README_DEV.md

 ab -r -n 100000 -c 1000  http://localhost:8080/test

 ## PERFORMANCE
+- little improvement when removing req.on('error') (to start adapting to http2 docum) (13K requests/s)
 - same performance at 10.11.1 (12K requests/s)
 - same performance at 9.1.0 and with 2.0 version (12K requests/s)
 - BIG performance drop at same 9.1.0 and same deps (12K requests/s)->maybe a OS kernel or libs update problem???? checkouting to previous versions shows also drop, so it is not the code itself)